 But people don’t respond well to those kinds of messages.
 A warm, friendly tone that doesn’t intimidate, isolate, or bully will yield far better results.

-Our online Tone Matters course takes you on a personal adventure into the often subtle but always present power of tone in writing at work.
+Our series of videos on tone takes you on a personal adventure into the often subtle but always present power of tone in writing at work.